 Bridal and Groom portraits

-Would you like some moments before walking down the aisle in your bridal or groom suite?
+Would you like some moments before walking down the aisle in your bridal or groom’s suite?
 I offer bridal and groom portraits and I would love to accommodate and capture those shoots.
-The set up would normally look like either on a chair, near a well lit window or stairwell depending on the layout of the venue, home or hotel.
-I love these types of images, and I find them very intimate and it’s a nice time for you to have some peace and quite after an exciting morning with the wedding party.
+The setup would normally look like either on a chair, near a well-lit window, or stairwell depending on the layout of the venue, home, or hotel.
+I love these types of images, and I find them very intimate and it’s a nice time for you to have some peace and quiet after an exciting morning with the wedding party.

 PREPLAN WITH YOUR PHOTOGRAPHER

-After capturing numerous amount of beautiful weddings I would suggest to prep the wedding details, candid getting ready shoots and some bridal and groom portraits.
+After capturing numerous amount of beautiful weddings I would suggest prepping the wedding details, candid getting ready shots, and some bridal and groom portraits.
 Why?
-Because it’s a good mix of detail, natural shoots and you get to have a set of beautiful bridal or groom portraits on your own.
+Because it’s a good mix of detail, natural shots and you get to have a set of beautiful bridal or groom portraits on your own.